golang/proposal/design/go2draft-type-parameters.md

 `FromStrings2`.
 When it is instantiated with type `Settable`, it returns a value of type `[]Settable`.
-For example, we can write
+For example, we can write:

 ```
 // Settable is an integer type that can be set from a string.